szabgab/code-maven.rs/site/pages/index.md

 This is the static site generator behind the [Rust Maven](https://rust.code-maven.com/) web site and a [couple of other sites](/where-is-it-used).

-If you use it, make sure you follow the development as I don't yet promise any stability of the API or any warning.
-Consider this as pre-alpha.

 ## Linux:

 Download [code-maven](/code-maven) and make it executable